LMH Health Implementing Precautions for Influenza-Like Illnesses | Learn More

-Home > Wellness Resources > Health Library > Blood Pressure Screening
+Home > Be Healthy > Health Library > Blood Pressure Screening

 Your doctor can let you know how often you should get your blood pressure checked.
 It may depend on what your blood pressure is and your risk for heart disease.
 You can get your blood pressure checked during any routine medical visit.

-For more information, see the topics High Blood Pressure, Prehypertension, and Home Blood Pressure Test.
+For more information, see the topics High Blood Pressure and Home Blood Pressure Test.

 So your doctor may ask you to monitor your blood pressure at home to make sure that it actually is high.
 You may get an ambulatory blood pressure monitor or a home blood pressure monitor.
 These devices measure your blood pressure several times throughout the day.